noralschimpf/Weather-Preprocessing/README.md

 All Project parameters are located in `Global_Tools.py`
 * `LAT_ORIGIN`, `LON_ORIGIN`: the reference coordinates used by EchoTop databases.
 * `R_EARTH`: The Earth's radius, in Kilometers, used to map relative data to latitude and longitude coordinates.
 Currently specified for EchoTop data.
+* `CUBE_SIZE`: Specifies the number of points along each spatial dimension to collect for weather cubes.
+Currently set to 20, following Pang et. al.
 * `LOOKAHEAD_SECONDS`: Number of seconds to extract weather cubes in advance of. **must be a list**. specifying 0 will read EchoTop reported data.
 Any non-zero value will read from EchoTop forecasts at the expected times for the flight.
 * `TARGET_SAMPLE_SIZE`: Ideal number of entries per flight file.
 This number is targetted when downsampling track points or interpolating flight plans.
 Current value is 500, roughly a quarter the number of entries in a flight from JFK to LAX.
 * `FIGURE_FORMAT`: When validation-figures are generated, this specifies the format to save each as.
 Currently specified as PNG.